 It has beautiful beaches, lush forests, and natural beauty that is stunning.
 Filipinos are known for their hospitality and being very friendly to visitors while the culture is largely based on food with people sharing with each other.

 The capital is Manila and Metro Manila has a population of almost 12 million people.
 The Philippines is the 43rd largest economy in the world and is one of the fastest growing economies in Asia.
 However it is also 121st in the world for GDP per capita and the 48th most unequal country in the world (GINI).
 It has a poverty rate of 44% according to the statistics from Gapminder.
 Despite such natural beauty there are roughly 1.5-2 million street children in the Philippines.
 In the Philippines it is illegal to sleep on the streets, criminalising street children and allowing them to be locked up in jails.
 The country has a lot of potential and is doing some great things, but still faces many problems in the case of street children.

 A level playing field for all: Fairplay on and off the pitch.

 Football promotes a level playing field where children can succeed regardless of where they come from, who their parents are or how much money they have.
 The same rules are given to all.
-In society more generally this isn’t the case – where you’re born, who your parents are and how much money you have are the biggest things to determine how successful you can be.
+In society more generally this is not the case – where you are born, who your parents are and how much money you have are the biggest things to determine how successful you can be.
 We want Fairplay on and off the pitch.

 Meet Ronalyn of Team Philippines: http://roymondous.wordpress.com/2014/03/05/meet-ronalyn-of-team-philippines/